haditim/dotfiles/README.md

 These are my public dot files including following:

 ## ideavimrc
-For the times that something happens to my Doom Emacs and an alternative is needed, I made an `Intellij Idea` config as close as possible to my Doom Emacs in terms of keybindings etc.
+For the times that I have to use an alternative to emacs, I made an `Intellij Idea` config as close as possible to my emacs in terms of keybindings etc.

 ### required plugins
 These are personal preferences and don't necessarily need to be installed